-For the LanguageCert ESOL speaking tests, the assessment of the candidate is not carried out by the Interlocutor.
-The test is recorded, and the LanguageCert Marking Examiners listen to the recording and mark the candidate based on a set of criteria and descriptors of performance for each level.
+For the LanguageCert ESOL speaking tests, the assessment of the candidate is not carried out by the test centre's Interlocutor.
+The exam is recorded, and the LanguageCert Marking Examiners listen to the recording and mark it based on a set of criteria and descriptors of performance for each level.
+Exams centrally managed by PeopleCert are conducted and marked by Marking Interlocutors.